Resolving Conflict in Decision-Making for Autonomous Driving: Altruism and Area of Conflict

 \section{Altruism and Area of Conflict}

 Altruism-based techniques for decision making in game theory can be thought of as methods for transforming the reward matrix of a game.
 In this section we will define our variant of altruism~\citep{andreoni1993}, as well as an augmentation to the definition that accounts for the reciprocal considerations of other altruistic agents.
-We will also provide a definition for Area of Conflict.
+We will also provide a definition for Area of Conflict, our proposed measure for the expected incidence of conflict in a Stackelberg game.